krother/learning_paths/machine_learning.md

 ## Feature Engineering

 * distinguish MinMax scaling and standard scaling
-* enumerate imputation strategies
 * apply scaling
+* enumerate a few imputation strategies
 * apply one-hot encoding
+* apply factorization of a categorical column
+* apply target mean encoding
 * add binary features (e.g. for missing data)
-* apply target mean encoding
 * apply binning
+* convert time stamps into useful features
 * implement a scikit ColumnTransformer
 * implement a scikit-learn pipeline

 ## Linear Regression

 * train a linear model with a single coefficient
-* train a linear model with a single coefficient and bias
+* train a linear model with a single coefficient and intercept
 * train a linear model with multiple coefficients
 * explain what a hyperplane is
 * explain multiple Linear Regression
-* explain the least squares method
+* explain the least squares method / MSE
 * plot coefficients of a Linear Model
 * define the Gauss-Markov Theorem
 * enumerate assumptions of Linear Regression